Book – Think Again, (The power of knowing what you don’t know) (Summary)

 6) Benefits of Doubt –

 - Plenty of evidence suggests that confidence is just as often the result of progress as the cause of it.
 We don’t have to wait for our confidence to rise to achieve challenging goals.
-We can build it through achieving challenging goals.
+We can build it by achieving challenging goals.

 7) The Joy of Being Wrong –

 - Being wrong isn’t always a bad thing.
-It can be a sign that we’ve learned something new—and that discovery itself can be a delight.
+It can be a sign that we’ve learned something new—and that discovery can be a delight.

 Part II – Interpersonal Rethinking – Opening Other People’s Mind